slevithan/xregexp/README.md

 ﻿[XRegExp](http://xregexp.com/)
 ==============================

 XRegExp provides augmented, extensible JavaScript regular expressions.
 You get new syntax, flags, and methods beyond what browsers support natively.
-XRegExp is also a regular expression utility belt with tools to simplify your client-side grepping while obviating cross-browser inconsistencies.
+XRegExp is also a regular expression utility belt with tools to make your client-side grepping both simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies.

 Usage examples